 Trekking in Nepal • How it began

-The word trek is taken up from Afrikaans word trekken which means to haul or pull.
+The word trek is taken up from the Afrikaans’ word trekken, which means to haul or pull.
 The Dutch settlers of South Africa spoke it.
-It means a long, hard journey.
+It means a long, arduous journey.

 Enchantment with the mountains has existed in humankind for as long as it can be remembered.
-The history of trekking in Nepal began from the teams of mountaineers that came on expeditions to climb the majestic peaks.
-Nepal became known as a trekkers’ paradise when a British adventurer Bill Tilman managed to get permission from the then King to go on several treks in 1949.
-He explored the Kali Gandaki, Helambu and Everest regions.
-Maurice Herzog was another early visitor of Nepal.
+Nepal’s trekking history began with mountaineers’ teams on expeditions to climb the majestic peaks.
+Nepal became known as a trekkers’ paradise when British adventurer Bill Tilman managed to get permission from the then King to go on several treks in 1949.
+He explored the Kali Gandaki, Helambu, and Everest regions.
+Maurice Herzog was another early visitor to Nepal.
 He led a successful French mountaineering expedition on Mount Annapurna (8,091m).
 The Americans in 1950 and the British in 1951 also led mountaineering expeditions to Mount Everest.

 Colonel Jimmy Roberts, a retired Gurkha Officer and a Military Attache at the British Embassy in Kathmandu, saw great potential in trekking as a business.
 He had spent a great many years hiking in the hills of Nepal.
 He even accompanied Tilman on his first exploratory trek.
-Jimmy Roberts founded Mountain Travel, Nepal’s first trekking company, in 1964, which gave birth to commercial adventures in Nepal’s mountains.
+As a result, Jimmy Roberts founded Mountain Travel, Nepal’s first trekking company, in 1964, giving birth to commercial adventures in Nepal’s mountains.
 His idea was revolutionary for that era.

-The trekking expeditions were done on a fully supported camping style.
-The clients were accompanied by a western leader along with Sherpa support team from a Sirdar (foreman), his assistants, a cook, his kitchen boys and numerous porters to carry all the camping equipment and food.
+The early trekking expeditions were done in a fully supported camping style.
+A western leader accompanied the clients and the Sherpa support team from a Sirdar (foreman), his assistants, a cook, his kitchen boys, and numerous porters to carry all the camping equipment and food.

-This style of trekking in Nepal made it a luxurious experience and possible for more adventurous travelers who didn’t mind the price when it came to visiting Nepal in comfort.
+This trekking style in Nepal made it a luxurious experience and possible for more adventurous travellers who didn’t mind paying Nepal’s price in comfort.
 Mountain Travel remained Nepal’s only trekking company until 1968.
-The first commercial trekkers were three American ladies who were expats in Calcutta.
-These ladies were a sporting trio of enthusiasts according to Jimmy Roberts.
+The first commercial trekkers were three American ladies who were ex-pats in Calcutta.
+These ladies were a sporting trio of enthusiasts, according to Jimmy Roberts.
 He was joined by Mike Cheney and Dawa Norbu Sherpa at Mountain travel.

-Mountain Travel became an inspiration for other tourism entrepreneurs when their business prospered; this was the beginning of more trekking and adventure companies starting in Nepal.
+Mountain Travel inspired other tourism entrepreneurs when their business prospered; this was the beginning of more trekking and adventure companies starting in Nepal.

-It was not easy in those days, but they managed to lure the rich and the famous into this mysterious and remote kingdom with their vivid imagination and creativeness.
-Despite the disadvantages of having to use telegram and crackly telephones, Nepal became trendy, and a sought-after destination for American and European adventurers.
+It was not easy in those days, but they managed to lure the rich and the famous into this mysterious and remote kingdom with vivid imagination and creativeness.
+Despite the disadvantages of using telegram and crackly telephones, Nepal became trendy and a sought-after destination for American and European adventurers.